 Tiny amounts of the food in question are often enough to trigger an allergic reaction.

 In surveys, 30% of the Swiss population claim to be allergic to foods.
 However, the proven level is only 2–6%.
-Most commonly infants develop food allergies, build up tolerance as they get older and often are able to tolerate the foods again.
+Infants most commonly develop allergies to food but are often able to tolerate them as they get older.

-Common and harmless reactions become noticeable in the mouth area: itching of the lips and throat, a furry feeling in the mouth and palate, swelling of the lips and tongue, the lining of the cheeks and throat immediately after eating the food.
-These symptoms are combined under the heading of “oral allergy syndrome”.
-Other possible reactions: vomiting, stomach or abdominal cramps, diarrhoea.
-Skin reactions (eczema, urticaria), asthma attacks, general feeling of weakness/asthenia, fall in blood pressure, palpitations through to anaphylactic shock are other possible symptoms.
+Common and harmless reactions become noticeable in and around the mouth.
+These include itching in the lips and throat, a furry feeling in the mouth and palate, and swelling of the lips and tongue and of the lining of the cheeks and throat immediately after consumption.
+These symptoms are known under the umbrella term, oral allergy syndrome, and often occur with food due to a cross-reaction.
+Other possible and sometimes severe reactions are: vomiting, stomach or abdominal cramps, diarrhoea, skin reactions, such as eczema and urticaria, asthma attacks, a general feeling of weakness / asthenia, a drop in blood pressure, palpitations and up to and including life-threatening anaphylactic shock.

-Self-monitoring ideally recorded in a “symptom diary” and the results of skin test and blood tests form the essential foundation of the diagnosis of a food allergy.
-In addition, provocation (or challenge) tests may become necessary.
+Self-monitoring – ideally recorded in a symptom diary – and the results of skin and blood tests are the essential basis for the diagnosis of a food allergy.
+To confirm the diagnosis and to determine the tolerance level, provocation (or challenge) tests may also be required.
 Allergy tests can be carried out in babies over the age of 6 months.
-For “Differential diagnosis“ look here: Food intolerances

 Tips and tricks